DHBW-TINF24F/Team4-Semantic-Wikibase/PROJECT/SAS.md

 # 9 Conclusion

-This SAS specifies how to adapt the existing foprs/aas-connect-repository to host and consume semantic ConceptDescriptions via a Semantic Wikibase.
-The approach minimizes changes to the existing AAS Connect backend while adding a separate, decoupled semantic registry (Wikibase) with a small translation façade and mapping/synchronization components.
+This SAS defines an API-based integration between the existing AAS Connect Backend and a Semantic Wikibase.
+The Wikibase becomes the sole registry for Concept Descriptions, accessed via a lightweight REST API Facade that translates between AAS and Wikibase data models.
+This eliminates redundant data storage and synchronization, ensuring a clean separation of concerns and straightforward deployment.